 Spyglass: Westridge’s school newspaper is staffed and published by Upper School students.
-Check out the Spyglass blog, a joint collaboration between yearbook and newspaper students.
+Check out the new Spyglass 2.0 online, a fully digital version of the newspaper.

 InLook: The yearbook “looks in” on life at Westridge.
 The staff consists of Upper School students and is distributed in May.